The Best Way to Quit Smoking

 This is the problem with the current orthodox approach to smoking.
 All the apps mentioned above are merely gimmicks of one sort or another.

 Not one helps you understand why you smoke in the first place or why quitting seems so hard.
+But if you can be helped to understand these matters – very easy! – then quitting can be easy too.

 Text © Gabriel Symonds